-The Supreme Court may consider the immediate suspension of an attorney's license to practice law on the petition of the committee or the Regulation Counsel.
+- (1) When it is believed that an attorney should be immediately suspended, the committee or Regulation Counsel shall file a petition with the Presiding Disciplinary Judge.
 The petition shall be supported by an affidavit setting forth sufficient facts to give rise to reasonable cause that the alleged conduct has in fact occurred.
-A copy of the petition shall be served on the attorney pursuant to these Rules.

-The Supreme Court, by any justice thereof, may order the issuance of a rule to show cause directing the attorney to show cause why the attorney should not be immediately suspended, which rule shall be returnable within ten days.
-After the issuance of a rule to show cause, and after the period for response has passed without a response having been filed, or after consideration of any response and reply, the Supreme Court may enter an order immediately suspending the attorney from the practice of law pending further definitive action under this Rule and these Rules.
+A copy of the petition shall be served on the attorney pursuant to these Rules. - (2) The Presiding Disciplinary Judge, or the Supreme Court, by any justice thereof, may order the issuance of an order to show cause directing the attorney to show cause why the attorney should not be immediately suspended, which order shall be returnable within ten days.
+After the issuance of an order to show cause, and after the period for response has passed without a response having been filed, or after consideration of any response and reply, the Presiding Disciplinary Judge shall prepare a report setting forth findings of fact and recommendation and file the report with the Supreme Court.
+After receipt of the report the Supreme Court may enter an order immediately suspending the attorney from the practice of law or dissolve the order to show cause.